List of Star Wars creatures: Goffbird (Titavian)

 A large, purple pterodactyl-like creature with a wingspan of 100 m, native to Naboo.
 There are large feathers on its chest, which the Gungans use.
 It is believed to have a large opening beneath its throat, that emits a secretion with a reddish color to attract other Goffbirds.

 Gornt

 A squat, ugly, quadrupedal omnivore, native to the planet Hethar, gornts are now bred as domesticated herd animals on many planets for their extremely nutritious meat.

+Gorg

-GorgGorgs are frog-like creatures that are domestically farmed on Tatooine.
+Gorgs are frog-like creatures that are domestically farmed on Tatooine.